Skip to main content

 3. STM32H750-DK

-The definition for the RGB buffer dedicated to JPEG decoding is generated by TouchGFX Generator when video decoding is enabled.
+If the video strategy selected is not direct to framebuffer, an RGB buffer dedicated to JPEG decoding is generated by TouchGFX Generator when video is enabled.
 The definition is instrumented with a location pragma that tells the linker which section the buffer should be placed in.
 If the linker cannot find this memory region in the linker script the buffer will be placed in internal memory.

 LOCATION_PRAGMA_NOLOAD("Video_RGB_Buffer")